-11.6 To grease the gas tap.
+11.5 To grease the gas tap.

+injectors.
-1. Remove the burner module as section 11.6.

-2. Remove the circlip holding the piezo generator to the tap and remove the piezo generator.

-3. Remove the two screws from the head of the gas tap and remove the gas tap head.

-4. Remove the spindle and spring from the tap.

-5. Note the position of the slot in the plug.
-Mark this position on the tap body.

-6. Rotate the plug and pull it out of the tap.

-7. Clean and grease the plug lightly with suitable grease.
+- 1. Remove the burner module as section 11.4. - 2.
+Remove the circlip holding the piezo generator to the tap. - 3.
+Remove the two screws from the head of the tap. - 4.
+Remove the spindle and spring from the tap. - 5.
+Note the position of the slot in the plug.
+Mark this position on the tap body. - 6.
+Rotate the plug and pull it out of the tap. - 7.
+Clean and grease the plug lightly with suitable grease.
 Do not apply excessive grease.
-Particularly, make sure that the gas ports are not restricted by grease.

-8. Push the plug back into the tap body.
-Line up the slot in the plug with the mark previously made on the tap body.

-9. Reassemble in the reverse order making sure that the components are correctly engaged.
-Check the operation of the tap and ignition.
-Make sure that the control knob with spindle is correctly turned to agree with the gas tap position before refitting the split pin / 'R' clip.
+Particularly, make sure that the gas ports are not restricted by grease. - 8.
+Push the plug back into the tap body.
+Line up the slot in the plug with the mark previously made on the tap body. - 9.
+Reassemble in the reverse order making sure that the components are correctly engaged.
+Check the operation of the tap and piezo.
+Make sure that the control knob with spindle is correctly turned to agree with the gas tap position before refitting the split pin.